oasis-tcs/odata-specs/odata-aggr/5 Vocabulary for Data Aggregation.md

 :::

 Further examples for recursive hierarchies using transformations operating on the hierarchy structure are provided in [Aggregation in Recursive Hierarchies](#AggregationinRecursiveHierarchies).

-## ##subsec Functions on Aggregated Entities

-Service-defined bound functions that serve as transformations MAY be annotated with the term `AvailableOnAggregates` to indicate that they are applicable to aggregated entities under specific conditions:
-- The `RequiredProperties` collection lists all properties that must be available in the aggregated entities; otherwise, the annotated function or action will be inapplicable.

-For example, assume the product is an implicit input for a function bindable to Sales, then aggregating away the product makes this function inapplicable.